-As you would probably guess from the name, the Japanese Arrow Bamboo thrives best in the Japanese soil.
-The name of these bamboos was probably coined by the Japanese Samurai who used the stiff canes of this bamboo for making arrows.
+As you would probably guess from the name, the Japanese Arrow Bamboo thrives best on Japanese soil.
+The name of this bamboo was probably coined by the Japanese Samurai, who used the stiff canes of this bamboo for making arrows.

 5. Japanese Cane Bamboo

 The unique feature of the Japanese Cane bamboo lies in the fact that it is named after Japan even after being primarily cultivated in parts of China.

 6. Hedge Bamboo

-However, this bluish tinge is perhaps most pertinent in the younger plants because as the plants start aging, they lose this turquoise hue and the canes appear yellowish-green.
+However, this bluish tinge is perhaps most pertinent in the younger plants because they lose this turquoise hue as they age, and the canes appear yellowish-green.

-The canes of hedge bamboos are around two inches in their overall width, and they tend to grow upright.
+The canes of hedge bamboo are around 2 inches in overall width and tend to grow upright.
 They prefer a warm climate as it promotes rapid growth.
-In case the temperature level drops, the growth will take an instant halt.
+If the temperature level drops, the growth will take an instant halt.

 7. Dwarf Green Stripe Bamboo

-The most striking aspect of these bamboos lies in their striped green leaves that look truly stunning in summer and spring months.
-Dwarf green stripes are known to be deciduous even during the winters.
+The most striking aspect of these bamboo lies in their striped green leaves that look stunning in summer and spring.
+Dwarf green stripes are known to be deciduous even during the winter.